 In engineering and technical fields, we track a critical metric known as the "Half-Life of Knowledge"—the duration required for 50% of a practitioner's expertise to become functionally obsolete.
 The historical trend is alarming: in 1960, the half-life was roughly 20 years.
 Today, it has compressed to five years.
 In the specialized domain of AI development, that window has likely shrunk to 18 months.
 This is not merely a rapid pace of change; it is a fundamental shift in the thermodynamics of professional value.

-The implication is mathematically absolute: if you are not dedicating at least 10% of your weekly bandwidth to "Re-Learning," you are an asset in active depreciation.
+The implications are sobering: if you are not dedicating at least 10% of your weekly bandwidth to "Re-Learning," you are an asset in active depreciation.
 You are becoming less valuable with every passing market cycle.
 Within this framework, "Lifelong Learning" ceases to be a corporate buzzword and becomes a survival requirement.
 To combat the natural entropy of technical knowledge, you must constantly input new energy into the system.

-The directive for the modern strategist is a calendar audit.
-You must isolate a 10% block—roughly four to five hours a week—specifically for the acquisition of knowledge that has zero immediate utility for your current tasks.
+The modern strategist treats the calendar as a capital allocation exercise rather than a to-do list.
+This requires carving out a 10% block—roughly four to five hours weekly—for the acquisition of knowledge that may have zero immediate utility.
 This is the "R&D" budget for your own cognitive capital.
 If that block does not exist, you are not maintaining your edge; you are witnessing its slow, certain death.

 Research Desk